Suranne Jones: 2017–present

 Gentleman Jack returned to BBC One for a second series on 10 April 2022.

 In July 2019, Jones received the script for the second series of Save Me, titled Save Me Too, with a 14-week shoot commencing the following month.
-Save Me Too was released on 1 April 2020 and a third season is expected in 2022.
+Save Me Too was released on 1 April 2020, and a third season was expected in 2022.

 On 1 November 2019, a collaborative cover of "Symphony" by Jones and the Half Moon Theatre was released as a part of the BBC Children In Need album Got It Covered.
 Jones also provided uncredited vocals on the album's cover track "It Must Be Love".

-On 5 August 2021, Jones appeared in the title role of "I Am Victoria", the first in a second series of one-off dramas created by BAFTA winner Dominic Savage, focussing on various women's issues, in this case mental health challenges.
+On 5 August 2021, Jones appeared in the title role of "I Am Victoria", the first in a second series of one-off dramas created by BAFTA winner Dominic Savage, focussing on various women's issues, in this case, mental health challenges.

-Jones next took the lead role of DCI Amy Silva in the six-episode BBC series "Vigil" which aired weekly in the UK from 29 August 2021, and streamed all episodes on 23 December in the US.
+Jones subsequently took the lead role of DCI Amy Silva in the six-episode BBC series Vigil, which aired weekly in the UK from 29 August 2021, and streamed all episodes on 23 December in the US.
 The submarine thriller with an underlying lesbian love story drew an initial audience of 13.4 million viewers, becoming the BBC's most successful drama in years.

-In March 2022, the first project from TeamAkers, the production company formed by Jones and her husband Laurence Akers, was announced as "Maryland", a three-part drama set on the Isle of Man.
+In March 2022, the first project from TeamAkers, the production company formed by Jones and her husband Laurence Akers, was announced as Maryland, a three-part drama set on the Isle of Man.

+It was announced in January 2025 that Jones and Jodie Whittaker would star in Frauds, a 6-part ITV heist series about two confidence women.

+In August 2025, Jones starred as fictional UK prime minister Abigail Dalton in Netflix miniseries Hostage, for which she also served as executive producer.

 Personal life

-Jones lives in the London district of Muswell Hill with her husband, freelance scriptwriter and former magazine editor Laurence Akers.
-They met in 2013 at the wedding of Jones's long-term friend, actress Sally Lindsay, to musician Steve White.
-They were married in 2014.
-In an interview with Vogue, Jones stated that her legal name had become Sarah Anne Akers.
-She gave birth to a son in March 2016.
+Jones lives in north London, with her husband, freelance scriptwriter and former magazine editor Laurence Akers.
+They met on 14 December 2013 at the wedding of Jones's long-term friend, actress Sally Lindsay, to musician Steve White.
+The couple were engaged on 23 May 2014 and married on 4 August 2015.
+They have one child.

+Activism

 Jones has been involved with various charitable organisations.
 When she was a teenager, her mother Jenny was diagnosed with breast cancer, with Jones saying, "At the time we did a breast cancer campaign together.
 I still do a lot of charity runs."
 Jones also has worked with Christian Aid, travelling to Sierra Leone and the Democratic Republic of Congo to help with projects concerning HIV, women's rights and child soldiers.